beehive-lab/TornadoVM/docs/source/ide-integration.rst

 b.
 Update the PATH:
 You can add the variables to your PATH by searching **Edit the system environment variables**, clicking **Environment Variables...**, and editing the **PATH** with your cmake directory.

+**Important:** It is recommended to use the python interpreter under the virtual environment (.venv) as the Python SDK for your TornadoVM project, since it contains all dependent modules (i.e., PyInstaller, psutil) to build TornadoVM and run the tests from IntelliJ.

    **Examples**:

    .. code:: bash